Ways to fix - “Blocked by robots. txt” error in Google Search Console

 Do you see a warning message in Google Search Console: “Indexed, though blocked by robot.txt”?
 This message indicates that Google indexed a URL even though it was blocked by your robots.txt file.

-Google shows a warning for these URLs because they’re not sure whether you want to have these URLs indexed.
+Google shows a warning for these URLS because it’s not sure whether you want to have these URLs indexed.
 As per Google,

 What causes this GSC error message to appear?